chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 2. From Dropdown Find **Spinnaker-Managing-Role** and click the **Apply** Button to bind Role to Minnaker Instance.

-## Login to your Minnaker EC2 Instance with SSH
+## Login to your Minnaker EC2 Instance with SSH (Outside of Halyard Container)

 ### Validation Steps to assure Roles are configured correctly